Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - Lower yourself back down to the starting position.

-Scapular pull-ups, also known as “scapular retraction pull-ups” are a variation of pull-ups that focus on the scapular muscles and on improving posture.
+Scapular pull-ups, also known as “scapular retraction pull-ups,” are a variation of pull-ups that focus on the scapular muscles and improve posture.

 The movement is primarily focused on the shoulder blade.